atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 finding her. as much affected by it.
 «
 She artfully enough replied — “I have “ho reason to suppose, Sir, that you “will be affected by any change in. “me When he warmly assured her shat a, change in her would give him considerable uneasmess, Ihe answered — ‘‘ Tender Speeches alone will not be convincing to me..
-There is but onie way of con“ “m of your Sincerity.” vol. I. F ^ ife!;, ■.
+There is but onie way of con“ “m of your Sincerity." vol. I. F ^ ife!;, ■.
 !: |:; r!|s; !j